Account settings and security

 ## Configuration

-You can include up to 25 team members in each Email integration.
+You can include up to 25 organization members in each Email integration.
 Need to notify different groups for different alerts?
 Just create multiple Email integrations with the right people in each.

 ## Receiving Emails